SMART2016/audit/README.md

   >RequestId: 0, CurrentUser: admin,Role: admin, System: auth-service, Action: POST:/auth-service/v1/login, IP: 172.22.0.1:56148, Agent: PostmanRuntime/7.37.3, Time: 2024-04-08T09:03:03+05:30, Status: 200
   - **Design Notes** It is better to allow services write there audit logs in a WAL and asynchronously sync the WAL's to elastic search using some agent like fluentbit or filebeat.
   - Log rotation is enabled using logrun in the current service implementation and also , filebeat handles file rotation with itself.
+- Current the Audit service itself will generate events as and when user performs some operation on the service via REST API.
 - Audit service subscribing to the kafka topic named: `log_events_topic`, picks audit log events from the topic and does below operations `[event-log-reader.go]`
   - Normalises the event log messages using a configured pattern as per the source system that generated the logs.
 The source system can register ther log patterns, which will be used while normalizing the respective logs.
     - Using a `grok` library to handle normalization right now. `[log-normalizer.go]`